CoverProof

 TL;DR

-SM&CR is an ongoing regulatory framework.
-It has no sunset date and no deadline.
-It is the baseline accountability structure for FCA-regulated firms.
+SM&CR is an ongoing framework.
+No sunset, no deadline.
+It is the baseline accountability structure the FCA expects authorised firms to maintain.

 sm&crsection 250differenceFCAcompliance framework